abhijithhegde/TRINIT_The-Enforcers_DEV04/README.md

 Note:
 Although Its Just redirecting, there are some paid APIs Which can do the job.
 But this is the simplest way you can find someone by their email id.
-You can find more info about this here[Link to Google](https://www.google.com).
+You can find more info about this [here](https://www.google.com).